privy-open-source/design-system/src/styleguide/check-radio/index.md

     <Caption>Text</Caption>
   </Checkbox>
 </div>
-<Caption class="!text-subtle">Usage: This component mainly used for the checkbox that require additional information to describe the function or context of the checkbox.</Caption>
+<Caption class="!text-subtle dark:!text-dark-subtle">Usage: This component mainly used for the checkbox that require additional information to describe the function or context of the checkbox.</Caption>

 ## Radio